cdpxe/CCEAP/documentation/README.md

 ## Teaching Process in a Nutshell

 The educational process is split into two parts.
-First, fundamentals are explained to the students.
-Second, exercises are performed and evaluated.
+First, a lecturer explains the fundamentals of CCEAP and network steganography to the students.
+Second, students perform their exercises, which are afterwards evaluated by the teacher.

 #### 1. Preparing Students to Use CCEAP